insighio/docs/content/cloudplatform/ui/devices/deviceInfo/_index.en.md

 ![Device Info Overview](/images/console_tutorial/device_info_initial.jpg?width=60pc)

+### Device Configuration

+The device has been created on the Console and the relevant communication keys have been generated.
+Now, the IoT device needs to be configured to properly communicate with the Console.

+#### insigh.io IoT Device

+If the device is an insigh.io one, the configuration is done via WiFi using the web application that is embedded in the firmware.
+The procedure is described in [Configure Device](/gettingstarted/configuration).
+The configuration installs the communication keys, sets up the measurement schedule and defines the measurement parameters.
+Once the configuration is completed, the device can start sending measurements to the Console.

+#### Third-party devices

+The configuration of a third-party device should follow the instructions of the relevant vendor.
+To communicate with the Console, usually a [Plugin](/cloudplatform/ui/plugins) service should be configured and associated with the device during the creation process.

+### Sending Data

-Let's proceed with sending some dummy data using the Communication Keys (_ID, Key, Data Channel_) to act as a device.
+If the device is properly configured, it will start sending data once it is turned on, according to its configuration.
+For this tutorial, we will send some dummy data using the Communication Keys (_ID, Key, Data Channel_) to act as a device.
 This will test the end-to-end communication and will populate the corresponding fields of the view.

 To send a dummy message acting as the device, some Quick Data Commands are provided to get started and can be accessed by the three-dotted button in **the Device Toolbar**. (_Their format, fields and usage will be explained in the next page where the [Device Communication]({{< relref "../deviceCommunication/_index.en.md" >}}) is analyzed._)